hrsh7th/nvim-cmp/README.md

 You can use the following APIs.

+#### `cmp.visible()`

+Return the completion menu is visible or not.

+NOTE: This method returns true if the native popup menu is visible.
+For convenience to define mappings.

 #### `cmp.confirm({ select = boolean, behavior = cmp.ConfirmBehavior.{Insert,Replace} })`

 Confirm current selected item if possible.